Youthful skin with a visible glow – it’s the holy grail of skin care.

 - The perfect treatment for dry skin, it has anti-itch and anti-microbial properties

-- It is also keratolytic, meaning it breaks down the connections between dead skin cells, naturally exfoliating our skin, smoothing the surface
+- It is also keratolytic, meaning it breaks down the connections between dead skin cells, naturally exfoliating the skin and helping ingredients penetrate further

 THE NAKED TRUTH

-Thankfully, the urea used in the cosmetic industry is from synthetic sources and not animal derived, it is formed from ammonia and carbon dioxide, and can be produced in either a solid or liquid form.
+Thankfully, the urea used in the cosmetic industry that I use is from synthetic sources and not animal-derived; it is formed from ammonia and carbon dioxide, and can be produced in either a solid or liquid form.

-Diazolidinyl Urea and imidazolidinyl urea are antimicrobial preservatives used in the skin care industry.
-They are used to protect personal care products from bacteria, yeast and mould, they do get a lot of bad press as a preservative, due to the fact that they are proven formaldehyde releasers.
+The other two forms of urea found in personal care products are imidazolidinyl and diazolidinyl urea, both of which are antimicrobial preservatives used to protect personal care products from bacteria, yeast, and mold.
+They do get a lot of bad press as a preservative, due to the fact that they are proven formaldehyde releasers.

 I do hope I have gone some way to answer your questions on what is urea, I appreciate that a dry skin is a really frustrating skin type to treat, simply because it causes so many conditions within the skin: